 Process For Dispositional Action

-This section describes the process for dispositional action when a learner violates the principles, standards, or rules in this Catalog.
+Download PDFThis section describes the process for dispositional action when a learner violates the principles, standards, or rules in this Catalog.
 Conduct that violates any part of the Code of Conduct may constitute a valid reason for College officials to apply corrective actions as outlined in this Catalog.
-Alleged violations of the Learner Code of Conduct, including dispositional and academic violations, are overseen by College Academic Leadership and monitored by the Ombuds Office.
+Alleged violations of the Learner Code of Conduct, including dispositional and academic violations, are overseen by College Academic Leadership and monitored by the College Administrative Management.

 Filing and Investigation of Learner Code of Conduct Violations

-The assigned manager will categorize each violation as either a dispositional or academic concern, assign a violation level, and notify the affected learner(s), hereafter referred to as “respondent,” and faculty or staff member (if applicable) of next steps.
+Each violation will be categorized as either a dispositional or academic concern, assign a violation level.
+Faculty and/or staff will notify the affected learner, hereafter referred to as “respondent,” of next steps, if applicable.

 Note: The Assistant Vice President of Learner Experience or an appointed designee has the professional discretion to either escalate or de-escalate an incident based on the nature of the incident and the severity and/or frequency of the occurrence.